ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 So yeah...everyone :)

 ## One-on-ones
-**Purpose:** To Provide support, coaching, and candor to help your teammate succeed and excel.
+**Purpose:** To provide support, coaching, and candor that helps your direct report grow, succeed, and excel.

-**Brief Description**
+**Brief Overview**
-1-1s are the most important meeting to have.
-They help us stay connected with members of our team, understanding what is going well, what's not going well, what we can improve on and more.
-I have found that these meetings have helped me and my direct reports by giving each of us insight into what makes the other tick.
-How to better communicate with, support, and listen to your direct reports is fundamental to being a good leader.
+One-on-ones (i.e. 1-1s) are the most valuable tool in your management utility belt and the most essential meeting to have with your direct report.
+They help you stay connected with members of your team, understand what is going well, what's not, what can be improved, and more.

-1-1s provide a chance for you to get to know the people you work with better.
-It is easy to forget during the grind of delivering that we are all human.
-We have hopes, dreams, fears, passions, and experiences that help shape who we are.
-It is paramount to understand how to best work together.

-In that context, 1-1s must be more than just a status update or a rundown of the weeks tasks.
-While that is fine on occasion, these types of discussions must focus on more fundamental areas.
-What makes this person excited?
-What motivates them and even more importantly, what type of behaviors might de-motivate them.
+Furthermore, these meetings help you remove roadblocks, coach, mentor, and develop your people - empowering them to become the most bad-ass versions of themselves!

+Yeah, these meetings are essential.

+One-on-ones help us empathize with and better understand our direct reports.
+Through one-on-ones we can gain informal feedback and address morale issues, while ensuring better engagement, productivity, and reduced turnover.

+> Conducting effective one-on-ones is the single most important investment you can make in your team.

-1-1s are the lifeblood of an open, healthy, and communicative working relationship.
-The other meetings outlined in this list flow out of this one.
-If you are having productive 1-1s it will make the other meetings flow smoother.
+One-on-ones are the lifeblood of an open, healthy, communicative, safe, and effective working relationship.
+One-on-ones are for the employee, it is _their_ meeting.
+Listen, ask questions, and be present.
+Conduct them in private and ensure a safe space.
+The other meetings outlined in this article flow out of this one.
+If you are having great one-on-ones it will make the other meetings that much more productive.

 **Agenda and topics**:
-  - The agenda is driven by the direct report
+  - The agenda is driven by the direct report.
-  - Priorities, roadblocks, feedback,
+    - Here is a great link to share with your direct reports on [preparing for an effective one-on-one with your manager](https://knowyourteam.com/blog/2018/01/03/7-ways-to-prepare-for-an-effective-one-on-one-meeting-with-your-manager/)
+    - As a manager come prepared with questions; take notes, keep promises, and follow up
-  - It is _not_ a status update
+  - Topics include: priorities, roadblocks, accomplishments, frustrations, feedback; it is _not_ a status update

-**Frequency**: weekly
+**Frequency**: weekly, bi-weekly (based on [task relevant maturity](https://getlighthouse.com/blog/management-concept/))

 **Meeting Length**: 30-60 minutes

 **Additional Resources**:
+- Questions for our first 1:1
 - One-on-one Do's and Don'ts
-- Questions for our first 1:1
 - Working the weekly 1-1
 - One-on-one resources
 - One-on-one questions
-- To Share with your direct report: "7 ways to prepare for an effective one-on-one meeting with your manager"

 ## Skip Level Meetings
 **Purpose:** To understand better how your managers are performing and to learn more about/further support your team members. _(edit this wording)_